vtex/splunkevents-js/README.md

 'workflowInstance' defines what id/element is being processed/executed/created in the workflowType.

 'event' is an object containing your custom data to send to Splunk.
-This object should be flat.
+This object should be flat and the properties with 'null' or 'undefined' value will be **omitted**.

+'account' is the accountName (e.g. 'dreamstore','gatewayqa','instoreqa').

 if 'injectAditionalInfo' is set to true, this function adds some default data to the event
 ```